Find Affordable College Courses

 Lawrence, KS

-University of Kansas did quite well in this year’s ranking of the best places for computer engineering students to get a master’s degree.
-It came in at #7 on the list.
-Located in the small city of Lawrence, KU is a public college with a very large student population.
+University of Kansas came in at #7 in this year’s edition of the Best Value Computer Engineering Master’s Degree Schools in the Plains States Region ranking.
+Located in the city of Lawrence, KU is a public school with a very large student population.

 KU graduate students pay an average of $25,007 in tuition and fees each year.